dangodajango/home-lab/containers/logger/readme.md

 It can generate a finite or infinite number of logs and can also be run in a mode where it remains active without performing any actions.

+During the lifetime of the application, a heartbeat periodically runs and updates the last modification date of a file.
+The default path for the file is /tmp/heartbeat/heartbeat.

 ## Setup

 We are using Maven primarily as a build tool, which allows us to package the application easily.